 Editing the registry incorrectly can cause serious problems that might require you to reinstall your operating system.
 Citrix cannot guarantee that problems resulting from the incorrect use of Registry Editor can be solved.
 Use Registry Editor at your own risk.
 Be sure to back up the registry before you edit it.

-Citrix HDX delivers a high-definition experience to users of centralized applications and desktops, on any device and over any network.
+Citrix HDX represents a broad set of technologies that deliver a high-definition experience to users of centralized applications and desktops, on any device and over any network.

 HDX is designed around three technical principles:

 - Intelligent redirection

 Applied in different combinations, they optimize the IT and user experience, decrease bandwidth consumption, and increase user density per hosting server.

 - Intelligent redirection - Intelligent redirection examines screen activity, application commands, endpoint device, and network and server capabilities to instantly determine how and where to render an application or desktop activity.
 Rendering can occur on either the endpoint device or hosting server.